 2. Meal Prep Ingredients in Bulk

 This is similar to purchasing Trifecta A La Carte.
-Cook batches of your protein of choice, vegetables, carbohydrates, and choose a variety sauces and garnishes to build your meal plan for the week.
+Cook batches of your protein of choice, vegetables, carbohydrates, and choose a variety of sauces and garnishes to build your meal plan for the week.
 Portion out each individual meal prep recipe for the week based on your nutrition needs and goals.

 You can control your food intake more closely if you are tracking your calories or macronutrients to reach your health goals.
-You can add a variety of nutrient dense seasonal vegetables, fruits, and go ham on herbs and spices to season your ingredients.
+You can add a variety of nutrient-dense seasonal vegetables, fruits, and go ham on herbs and spices to season your ingredients.

 Overall you have more variety in your flavors, portioning, and meal plan when you choose to prepare ingredients in bulk.
 You can learn to use a variety of ingredients and sharpen up your cooking skills in the process.